Free Aerospace Webinars

 The KU Aerospace Short Course Program presents free webinars, presented by our industry expert instructors.
 Webinars are offered throughout the year on various topics.
 You may view previously broadcast webinars below.

 The KU Aerospace Short Course Program utilizes Zoom to present its webinars.
 We have found Zoom to be a reliable and user-friendly platform for webinar dissemination.
-More information about Zoom can be found at https://zoom.us.
+More information about Zoom can be found on the Zoom website.

 History of Airplane Design webinars are available for viewing following the live presentation.
 We do not currently plan to provide access to past webinars in this series (2018 or earlier).

-If your company is interested in purchasing the History of Airplane Design webinar series, please contact us at ProfessionalPrograms@ku.edu.
+If your company is interested in licensing the History of Airplane Design webinar series, please contact us at ProfessionalPrograms@ku.edu.

 Please call 913-897-8776 or email ProfessionalPrograms@ku.edu